diocomweb/website/docs/programs/referral_tree.md

 Participants in the Diode Referral Program are eligible to receive Referral Tree Points - also known as "Indirect Points".

-A Referral Tree is created when someone uses your Referral Code to register for the Diode Referral Program](/docs/programs/ambassador_registration_program.html) - these are your "children".
+A Referral Tree is created when someone uses your Referral Code to register for the [Diode Referral Program](/docs/programs/ambassador_registration_program.html) - these are your "children".
 When someone else uses your child's Referral Code to register, they are your "grandchild".
 In this way, a Referral Tree is built - sometimes with many members under your code.
 A given participant in your Referral Tree is called your "descendant".

 ## Goals